keziasetokusumo/dj_economic_indicator/README.md

-# The Drop — DJs vs. the U.S. Economy

-**Does the rise and fall of DJ culture move with the economy, or to its own beat?**
+# A time series exploring the state of DJ-ing and the broader U.S. economy

+There's been a noticeable rise in the number of self-proclaimed disc jockeys (DJs), seemingly from the rapid growth of gig workers and the slowing rate of expansion of the traditional economy.
+I'm interested in what the numbers are indicating.

-An interactive explorer that lines up the electronic-music scene against U.S. economic indicators from 2007–2025.
+This is an interactive explorer that lines up the electronic-music scene against some U.S. economic indicators from ~2007–2025.
 Toggle data "channels" on a mixer-style console, index everything to a common base year so different units share one axis, see recessions shaded in, and switch to a correlation view to test the relationship directly.

-It's a single self-contained `index.html` — open it in a browser or drop it on GitHub Pages, no build step or server needed.

 ---